iterative/dvc.org/content/docs/user-guide/experiment-management.md

 [plots](/doc/command-reference/plots)) let you define, visualize, and compare meaningful measures for the experimental results.

-## Ephemeral experiments
+## Experiments

 ⚠️ This feature is only available in DVC 2.0 ⚠️

-`dvc exp` commands let you automatically track multiple variations to established DVC [pipelines](/doc/command-reference/dag), so you can review, compare, and restore them at any time, or roll back to the baseline.
+`dvc exp` commands let you automatically track a variation to an established [data pipeline](/doc/command-reference/dag).
+You can create multiple isolated experiments this way, as well as review, compare, and restore them later, or roll back to the baseline.
 The basic workflow goes like this:

 - Modify <abbr>dependencies</abbr> (e.g. input data or source code),
-  <abbr>hyperparameters</abbr>, or commands (`cmd` field of `dvc.yaml`) of a
+  <abbr>hyperparameters</abbr>, or commands (`cmd` field of `dvc.yaml`) of
-  committed stage.
+  committed stages.
 - Use `dvc exp run` (instead of `repro`) to execute the pipeline.
-This puts the experiment's results in your <abbr>workspace</abbr>, and records it under the hood.
+This puts the experiment's results in your <abbr>workspace</abbr>, and tracks it under the hood.
 - Visualize experiment configurations and results with `dvc exp show`.
 Repeat.
 - Use [metrics](/doc/command-reference/metrics) in your pipeline to identify the